arhor/aws-microservices-playground/app-users/HELP.md

-Creating `.env.local` file inside service directory is necessary for the local deployment.
+Creating `.env.dev` file inside service directory is necessary for the local deployment.

 Content of the file for the current service should be the following (with `<placeholders>` replaced):